Maluuba/newsqa/README.md

 docker run --rm -it -v ${PWD}:/usr/src/newsqa --name newsqa maluuba/newsqa
 ```

 You now have the datasets.
+See `combined-newsqa-data-*.csv` or `maluuba/newsqa/newsqa-data-tokenized-*.csv`.

 #### Troubleshooting Docker Set Up
 If you run into issues such as the tokenization not unpacking, then you may need to give Docker at least 4GB of memory.